jeffreykegler/old_kollos/design/rewrite.md

 A rewritten rule whose LHS is a brick symbol mapping to the original rule's LHS is called a *semantically active rule*.
+A rule is semantically inactive if it is not a semantically active rule.
+Semantically inactive rules are also called intermediate rules.

 ## Prohibitions